Reversible Poisson-Kirchhoff Systems: Examples

-\paragraph{Geometric Last Passage Percolation.} There are two cases of Geometric Last Passage Percolation depending on whether the geometric distribution start from $0$ or $1$.
+\paragraph{Geometric Last Passage Percolation.} There are two cases of Geometric LPP depending on whether the geometric distributions start from $0$ or $1$.
 Both cases have been studied~\cite{CEP96,Martin06,Seppalainen09} and both can be seen as special PKS models.
-In the Table~\ref{tab:examples}, we have only detailed the case of the geometric starting from $0$, see Example~\eqref{ex:-GeomGeom}.
+In the Table~\ref{tab:examples}, we have only detailed the case of the geometric starting from $0$, see Model~\ref{ex:-GeomGeom}.

 \paragraph{Discrete Hammersley's processes.} In~\cite{BEGG16}, two models are defined.
-Their second model corresponds to the Example~\eqref{ex:-BerGeom}, mixing a discrete Bernoulli distribution with a Geometric distribution.
-In that case, with notation of \cite{BEGG16}, the probability that a site contains a ``cross'' is equal to $p=\dfrac{\beta_V(1-\beta_H)}{1-\beta_V\beta_H}$.
+Their second model corresponds to Model~\ref{ex:-BerGeom}, mixing a discrete Bernoulli distribution with a Geometric distribution.
+In that case, with the notation of \cite{BEGG16}, the probability that a site contains a ``cross'' is equal to $p=\dfrac{q_V(1-q_H)}{1-q_V q_H}$.
 Let us note that their first model however \emph{cannot} be mapped to a PKS.
-Indeed, the model is still conservative (i.e.\ it obeys Kirchhoff law) but the transition kernel at a crossing of lines depends, not only on the total incoming intensities, but also the horizontal/vertical division of the intensities.
+Indeed, the model is still conservative (i.e.\ it obeys Kirchhoff law), but the transition kernel at a crossing of lines depends not only on the total incoming weights but also on the horizontal/vertical division of the global weight.
 Thus, in order to encompass this first model, one would need to significantly generalize the definition of a PKS process.
-This seems doable but it lies outside the scope of this paper.
+This is doable but it lies outside the scope of this paper.